 The Last Fandango is a remarkable album featuring the regular members of the band’s last 15 years of performing and recording together.
 The compositions are an exciting mix of remarkably through-composed pieces for 5 musicians complete with some special guests including the Apollo Saxophone Quartet and Shona Brown on flute.
 Jon and Barbara’s remarkable daughter Ana Gracey also appears on the album.
 Here is a review of the album from London Jazz News.

-Excitingly, there is to be another album of Barbara Thompson’s music.
-At the most fitting of tributes to Jon Hiseman in Feb 2019, the remaining able players of Paraphernalia (Peter Lemer on keys, Dave ‘Taif’ Ball on bass and Billy on violin) were joined by the National Youth Jazz Orchestra (or NYJO as they are commonly known).
-Under the excellent leadership of Mark Armstrong, Barbara enjoyed the collaboration so much so that a recording of Barbara’s music played by said line-up is happening this December 2019.
+At the most fitting of tributes to Jon Hiseman in Feb 2019, the remaining able players of Paraphernalia (Peter Lemer on keys, Dave ‘Taif’ Ball on bass and Billy on violin) were joined by the National Youth Jazz Orchestra (or NYJO as they are commonly known) under the excellent leadership of Mark Armstrong.

 Other Barbara Thompson’s Paraphernalia recordings featuring Billy: